Seniatical/Mecha-Karen/README.md

     C:\> type nul > .env
     ...
 Next part cannot be in terminal for windows ...
-Go to your .env file and fill out the env data ... close the file and go to cmd again<br>
+Go to your .env file and fill out the env data ... close the file and go to cmd again

     C:\> python3 -m venv ./venv --system-site-packages
     C:\> path/to/venv/Scripts/activate.bat
     (venv) C:\> pip install -r requirements.txt
     (venv) C:\> python main.py
     (venv) C:\> deactivate

+  The <code>type nul > .env</code> is used to create an empty file for you.
 </p>

 <h1 align="center" name="license"></h1>